Coeur d’Alene Audubon has been dedicated to protecting birds since 1990.

 Audubon Adventures

-Coeur d'Alene Audubon is again bringing the Audubon Adventures program to local grade 3-5 classrooms in the Coeur d'Alene School District.
-This program offers engaging, science-based materials about birds, other wildlife, and their habitats.
-Audubon Adventures offers informational materials both printed and online, suggested activities, resources for students and teachers, and more.
-We are starting small, working with 4 classrooms and have lessons and activites planned in the classroom, on the playground, and some field trips.
+Coeur d'Alene Audubon’s Audubon Adventures program is currently available to classrooms in the Coeur d'Alene School District for 3rd through 5th graders.
+This program offers engaging, science-based materials about birds, other wildlife, and their habitats and includes informational materials both printed and online, suggested activities, and resources for students and teachers.
+We are currently working with four classrooms with lessons and activities planned in the classroom, on the playground, and in the field.
 If you are interested in helping, contact Pam Gomes, a retired science teacher and CdA Audubon volunteer.
-Thank you to our generous benefactor, former Senator Mary Lou Reed, for funding this educational conservation program.
+A special thank you to our generous benefactor, former Senator Mary Lou Reed, for funding this beloved educational conservation program.

 Bryan Elementary Student Work | Audubon Adventures